LachlanWallbridge/casino_ur5_project/README.md

 - Assembly or exploded-view drawing (link to drawings/STEP files if relevant).
 - Control overview: how the end-effector is actuated (e.g. via Teensy, IO, vacuum).
 - ROS integration: topics / services / actions used to control it.

+The end effector is a linear gripper designed to reliably manipulate both the dice and the cup.
+The gripper is actuated using a rack-and-pinion mechanism, with a central pinion gear driving two opposing, gear-profiled gripper fingers that function as linear racks.
+This configuration ensures symmetric finger motion and consistent gripping force.

+A key advantage of the linear gripper design is its passive self-centring behaviour.
+As long as the object lies between the open fingers, the closing motion naturally guides it toward the centre of the gripper.
+This makes the system highly tolerant to positional misalignment between the gripper and the object, improving robustness, repeatability, and overall reliability during operation.

+Actuation is controlled using a **Teensy 4.1 microcontroller**, which drives a **DSS-PO5 Standard Servo** to position the gripper with precise and repeatable motion.

+The Brain node commands the gripper via a dedicated gripper server using a service-based interface.
+Each service call specifies the desired target position for the servo motor.

+Upon receiving a request, the gripper server transmits the position command to the Teensy 4.1 microcontroller over a serial connection.
+The Teensy then generates the appropriate PWM signal to drive the servo to the requested position.
+Once actuated, the servo provides sufficient holding torque to securely grasp and lift both the dice and the cup during operation.
 ## 4.3 System Visualisation

 > TODO: Explain how your system is visualised.